devyansh/devyansh.github.io/_posts/2023-10-25-Phantomtronix.md

 Currently, I am working on Bionic arm and provide an easy way for you to buy all the parts and assemble them easily.

+The store can be visited here: [Phantomtronix Store](phantomotronix.myshopify.com)

 ![Alt text](/assets/img/phantomArm.jpg)